RYRY1002/NewProjectTemplate-old/README.md

 * `surface_material`
   - This material should be used for regular surfaces
   - It supports Albedo, Metallic, Specular, Roughness, Emissive, Normal, AO, POM, and various tiling methods
+* `surface_material_additive`
+  - This material should be used for small details (such as screws, bumps, cable ports, etc.)
+  - It supports Albedo, Metallic, Specular, Roughness, Emissive, Normal, AO, POM, and various tiling methods
+  - Has shadows disabled
 * `decal_material`
   - This material should be used for regular decals
   - It supports Albedo, Metallic, Specular, Roughness, Emissive, Normal, Opacity, POM and various tiling methods